 We may receive a commission when you use our links.
 Monkey Miles is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as CreditCards.com and CardRatings.
 This relationship may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Monkey Miles is also a Senior Advisor to Bilt Rewards.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Rakuten, formerly Ebates, created a new program in 2019 whereby you can choose to earn American Express Membership Rewards in lieu of Cash Back.
 This was exclusively reserved for new Rakuten members up until 11/19.
 Since then, the program has evolved, and you’ll be able to change your account settings to Membership Rewards.
 The earn rate would be 1% cash back = 1 Membership Reward point.
-I’ve earned a couple 100k Amex Points since the program started!
+I’ve earned well over a million Amex points since the program began.

-Now is a great time to join Rakuten – free $40
+Now is a great time to join Rakuten – spend $30 get $30

 Rakuten is a shopping portal and this is how shopping portals work: